Day Trip to Healesville and Warburton

 The Flying Apron Patisserie, Warburton

 The cappuccino that I got from the Flying Apron had an unbeatable fragrance.
 Their coffee is brewed with coffee beans from Silva Yarra Valley Coffee Roasters.
-It was love at first sight so I had to buy a packet home.
+The aroma of the coffee was beyond words.
+Taste it for yourself!

 Besides, the lemon tart and the blueberry cheese pie there were divine.

 Along with the patisserie, there is a little fromagerie.
 If you enjoy cheese, pay it a swift visit so you can stock up on some cheese for the day if you are planning for a picnic.